 Three lines run through a satellite and intersect at right angles at the center of mass of the satellite.
-These axes are fixed with respect to the satellite, and are used to define the orientation of the satellite with respect to the NED frame.
-The orientation is defined by rotations in the following sequence:
+These axes are fixed with respect to the satellite and are used to define the orientation of the satellite with respect to the NED frame.
+The orientation is defined by rotations in this sequence:

 The yaw, pitch, and roll angles have positive clockwise directions when looking in the positive direction of the axes.
-Unless otherwise specified, by default the Satellite Communications Toolbox uses the yaw-pitch-roll rotation order for these angles.
+Unless otherwise specified, the Satellite Communications Toolbox uses the yaw-pitch-roll rotation order for these angles by default.

 Azimuth-Elevation-Range (AER) Coordinates

-An AER system uses spherical coordinates (az,elev,range) to represent position relative to a local origin.
-The local origin is described by geodetic coordinates (lat0,lon0,h0).
-Azimuth, elevation, and slant ranges are dependent on a local Cartesian system (for example, an NED system) with origin centered at the center of mass of the satellite.
+An AER system uses spherical coordinates (az, elev, range) to represent position relative to a local origin.
+The local origin is described by geodetic coordinates (lat0, lon0, h0).
+Azimuth, elevation, and slant ranges are dependent on a local Cartesian system (for example, an NED system) with the origin centered at the center of mass of the satellite.

-az is the azimuth, which is the clockwise angle in the (xEast)(yNorth) - plane from the positive yNorth-axis to the projection of the object into the plane.
+az is the azimuth, which is the clockwise angle in the (xNorth)(yEast)-plane from the positive yEast-axis to the projection of the object into the plane.

-elev is the elevation, which is the angle from the (xEast)(yNorth) - plane to the object.
+elev is the elevation, which is the angle from the (xNorth)(yEast)-plane to the object.

 range is the slant range, which is the Euclidean distance between the object and the local origin.